 The second point that Matt mentions, is the conditions I initially stated when running last month’s graphic design prize draw.

 I asked entrants to link to my website using specific anchor text, in effect, I tried to ‘game’ my Google search engine ranking positions (SERPs).
 This is known as ‘black hat SEO’, which, according to About.com, is “customarily defined as techniques that are used to get higher search rankings in an unethical manner.”

 The first thing I did was to remove the paid links.
 Paid links aren’t against Google’s terms of service, but paid links without the rel=”nofollow” attribute are, and I didn’t use that tag.
 What’s even worse is when you accept payment for a link to a website in a ‘bad neighbourhood’.

 Next, and on the advice of Hamlet Batista, I emailed all 250 people who published blog posts linking to my graphic design prize draw, asking them to remove any links to my site.
 I wanted to “diffuse the Google bomb”, as Hamlet put it.
 Thankfully, and within two days of my email, I received many replies from the prize draw entrants, telling me they’d removed the links.
 If you were one of those people, thanks so much for helping out, especially those of you who didn’t win anything in my draw.

-For courtesy, I left a comment on Matt Cutts’ blog, informing him of my misdoings, my bulk email to recipients, and my reinclusion request.
-Very kindly, Matt responded to my comment, saying he’d have someone look into my reinclusion request.
-I can’t be sure if my request would’ve been granted, had Matt not stepped in, and so I’m really counting my blessings.
+For courtesy, I left a comment on Matt Cutts’ blog, informing him of my misdoings, my bulk email to recipients, and my re-inclusion request.
+Very kindly, Matt responded, saying he’d have someone look into it.
+I can’t be sure if my request would’ve been granted had Matt not stepped in.
 Thanks again for your time, Matt.

-A big thank you to everyone who has offered their thoughts and advice.
+A huge thanks to everyone who offered thoughts and advice.